awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

 ------

 The command returns information like the following\.
+This example has been truncated for space\.

 ```
 [